gruns/utilbin/README.md

 ### Run Utilbin's Frontend Web Server

-Once web versions of the utilities have been built (they can be built with `./utilbind build all web`), fire up the frontend web server with
+Once web versions of the utilities have been built (with `./utilbind build all web`), fire up the frontend web server with

 ```
 $ ./www.py